rcdexta/react-trello/README.md

 * supports pagination when scrolling individual lanes
 * drag-and-drop on cards and lanes (compatible with touch devices)
 * edit functionality to add/delete cards
-* Custom templates to define lane and card appearance
+* Custom components to define lane and card appearance
 * event bus for triggering events externally (e.g.: adding or removing cards based on events coming from backend)

 ## Getting Started